 Let’s clear the air here.
 Advertising is not evil.
-In many cases it’s not even expensive… that is of course so long as it’s done right.
-However one thing I’ve learned by working with small businesses like you over the years is that you typically don’t have unlimited marketing budgets.
+In many cases, it’s not even expensive—that is, so long as you do it correctly.
+However, I’ve learned by working with small businesses like you over the years that you typically don’t have unlimited marketing budgets.
 Therefore wherever you spend your hard-earned marketing money must provide a sufficient return on investment (ROI).
-That being said, here are 7 advertising tips that if leveraged properly, can save you a fortune in marketing dollars while still allowing you to become a “rock star” in your own backyard:
+That being said, here are seven advertising tips that, if leveraged correctly, can save you a fortune in marketing dollars while still allowing you to become a “rock star” in your own backyard:

 ➊ Be In the Know and Get Involved